 Milani initially used technology to socialise with friends at High School.
 As he transitioned to tertiary, his interest grew and saw him take up Information Technology as one of his major courses.

 He has also been interested, helpful and very involved in the use of social media at AtDigitalyze.
 However, Milani also uses opportunities provided by AtDigitalyze to apply knowledge learned and take advantage of opportunities to lean new things.

-She assists us with social media, is using opportunities provided by AtDigitalyze to apply acquired knowledge while learning new things.
+She assists us with social media, and is using opportunities provided by AtDigitalyze to apply acquired knowledge while learning new things.